 Where required the combustion air supply can be ducted from outside.
-The air supply can be taken from the back or base of the stove (see Stove Dimensions).

 It is recommended to bring the air supply for the stove into the house using a 3" plastic pipe.
 Where the pipe meets the outside wall make sure a vent cover is fitted properly to ensure no rodents can enter via the vent pipe.